 O7.11 Combined Pulmonary Fibrosis and Emphysema

-Combined Pulmonary Fibrosis and Emphysema (CPFE) is suspected based on the presence of upper zone emphysema and lower zone fibrosis.
+Combined pulmonary fibrosis and emphysema (CPFE) is a syndrome defined by clustering of pulmonary fibrosis and emphysema in a patient (Cottin 2022).
 Spirometry is frequently normal due to opposing effects of hyperinflation from emphysema and restriction from fibrosis.
-Gas transfer however, is usually severely impaired due to the additive effect of dual pathology (Jankowich 2012, Papaioannou 2016).
+Gas transfer, however, is usually severely impaired due to the additive effect of dual pathology (Jankowich 2012, Papaioannou 2016).
 Cigarette smoking is a major risk factor.
 CPFE occurs predominantly in males (up to 9:1 male:female ratio).
 In non-smokers, CPFE has been described in people with occupational dust exposure and genetic mutations (Jankowich 2012, Papaioannou 2016).

 CPFE has a higher mortality than that of emphysema alone.
 Prognosis has been shown to follow the course of patients with idiopathic pulmonary fibrosis (IPF) i.e. median survival between 2.1 and 8.5 years, or 5-year survival between 38% and 55% (Cottin 2017, Jankowich 2012, Papaioannou 2016).
 Even in patients who do not fulfil criteria for IPF, the presence of interstitial features in addition to emphysema carries a significantly higher mortality (Ash 2018).